St Ambrose Church, Brunswick: History

 In 1890, it became a parish church, cut off from the Coburg parish.
 Nine years later, in 1899, the church building was extended, with additional transepts, a sanctuary, two chapels, a porch and a baptistry.
-On 19 February 1899 a memorial stone was also added near the Northern transept.
+On 19 February 1899 a memorial stone was also added near the northern transept.

-During the First World War, it was a meeting place for the anti-conscription movement.
+During World War I, it was a meeting place for the anti-conscription movement.

 The church building was restored in 2000.

 Heritage significance

 The church building was designed in the Gothic Revival architectural style, with a cruciform plan.
 The wall are made of bluestone, and the roof is made of timber.
 There is also an organ dating back to the nineteenth century, and stained glass windows.

 It has been listed by Heritage Victoria with a "Heritage Overlay," which aims to protect places of local significance to Victoria.